-Issues with the timeliness of audit opinion delivery are caused by a variety of factors and PSAA shares your views and recognises your disappointment and frustration at the prospect of a delayed 2020/21 audit process.
+Issues with the timeliness of audit opinion delivery are caused by a variety of factors and PSAA shares your views and recognises your disappointment and frustration at the prospect of a future delayed audit process.

 In common with all stakeholders in the local audit system, we want to see the earliest possible return to a position in which virtually all local bodies are able to publish their audited accounts by the target date specified in the Accounts and Audit Regulations.